1. Lloyd Blankfein will retire as CEO of Goldman Sachs.

 The democratic uprisings we saw around the Meditearean this summer will arise once again but in far darker forms.
 Advocates of radical Islam will take hold of the anniversary of the uprisings to turn against the nascent governments that have arisen.
-This could well lead to higher oil prices and put renewed downward pressure on the global economy.
+This and put renewed downward pressure on the global economy.

 5. The US stock market has a rip-your-face-off rally.

 Sometime next year, the stock market will experience a huge rally that will make suckers of all the pessimists like me.
 Shorts will get clobbered; those sitting on the sidelines will look foolish.

 Overall, I give myself a gentleman’s C, having managed to get one out of five right.